trashpirate/encode-solidity/week-5/Notes.md

 - contracts cannot read events or memory of past transactions, this only works with state variables
 - solution for unbounded loops is amortisation of work -- saving last state in storage that loop can be completed in multiple steps

+## Lesson 19
+**Block hash and Timestamp**
+- randomness on chain is not possible because blockchain base layer is deterministic
+- randomness needs to be implemented on top of chain
+- quiterandomness can be achieved through block hash
+  - miners can manipulate the hash when they mine the block
+    - timestamp can be manipulated
+  - uint256(blockhash(block.number)) // in solidity uint and uint256 are the same
+  - current block hash is unknown at the time of function execution, thus a previous block needs to be chosen

+**Use readline for scripts**
+- Allows to give different options through command line
+- Transactions cannot run in parallel, therefore results are always visible (game like rock paper scissors would not work)
+  - Use hash and random number to seal result, compare hashes after revealing result

+**Can use oracles**
+- oracle networks provide random numbers but can be compromised